abdejohan/u09-react-weather-app/README.md

 # Weather App

-School project built with ReactJs using RestAPI for fetching current weather status.
+School project built with ReactJs using a RestAPI for fetching current weather status.
+Lets user find weather information in any given city!
+Weather available as 5 day forecast or 1 day forecast with 3h intervals.
 Check it out!